 Differences in Malpractice Policy Options

-In the world of malpractice insurance, there are two primary malpractice policy options: Claims Made and Occurrence.
+In the world of malpractice insurance, malpractice is defined differently by each state, but generally there are two primary malpractice policy options: Claims Made and Occurrence.
 What’s the big deal?
 As a dentist, why do you need to know the difference between the two?
 Why should you read on to learn about insurance when you have so many other things to do?
 Money versus simplicity.

 With one policy, you save money up front, but will often pay more later down the road.
 With the other you may pay more up front, but there is no hidden expense coming to surprise you later.

 It can be very difficult and often expensive to switch policy types later on in your career, so taking just a few minutes to learn the difference and choose the right type of policy for you from the get-go is important and can save you from major headaches down the road.

 Compare the Differences in Malpractice Policy Options

 The key to understanding the difference between Claims Made Insurance and Occurrence Insurance has to do with dates.

 We’re going to start with a story.
 Dr. Patel graduated from dental school in May 2010.
 She went to work in a private practice on June 1, 2010 and she bought her first malpractice insurance policy.
 She was insured with Insurance Company A from June 1, 2010 to June 1, 2015.
 She then switched to Insurance Company B from June 1, 2015 to June 1, 2019.
 On March 1, 2018, she receives notice of a claim.
 The complaint states that she saw patient John Smith in the office on September 1, 2014 – she performed an implant and now the patient is alleging that the implant has failed and is demanding a refund.